-Displaying compassion for those fighting mental illness, addiction, and abuse
+Displaying God's compassion for those fighting mental health challenges or abuse

 You Do Not Have to Fall Victim to Anxiety

 My pen scribbles, writing illegibly, then suddenly scoots across the page marking up my notes.
 My inability to control the pen means only one thing.
 I am feeling anxious.